 In truth you can’t be 100% sure, but one way to check is to ask who the insurer is behind the policy and what is their financial rating?
-You can find more information on what ratings mean here and how this could affect you in the following guide.
+You can find more information on what ratings mean here.

 3. Level of Experience